BlakeRhodes/NeoArcadia/Combat-System.md

 - **Party Impact:** Sum the combat modifiers of each character.
 This sum is the Party Impact.

-## Step 2: Calculate Combat Modifier
+## Step 2: Calculate the Modifier

-- Subtract the encounter's Enemy Impact from the Party Impact.
-The result is the Combat Modifier.
+- Subtract the encounter's Enemy Impact from the Party's Combat Modifier.
+The result is the Modifier.

 ## Step 3: Edge Factor